CIDRAM/CIDRAM/_docs/readme.en.md

 - Force hostname lookups?
 True = Yes; False = No [Default].
 Hostname lookups are normally performed on an "as needed" basis, but can be forced for all requests.
 Doing so may be useful as a means of providing more detailed information in the logfiles, but may also have a slightly negative effect on performance.

 "allow_gethostbyaddr_lookup"
 - Allow gethostbyaddr lookups when UDP is unavailable?
-True = Yes [Default]; False = No. *Note: IPv6 isn't supported by gethostbyaddr.*
+True = Yes [Default]; False = No.
+- *Note: IPv6 lookup mightn't work correctly on some 32-bit systems.*

 #### "signatures" (Category)
 Signatures configuration.